 You receive hundreds of pieces of information on digital politics.

-The Internet governance in May 2017 briefing takes place on Tuesday, 30th May, at 11:00 UTC (13:00 CEST).
-Join us online, in Geneva, or from any of the hubs; fill in the registration form to reserve your place.
+The Internet governance in May 2018 briefing takes place on Tuesday, 29th May, at 11:00 UTC (13:00 CEST).
+Join us online, or in Geneva; fill in the registration form to reserve your place.

 The monthly Internet governance briefings are organised by the Geneva Internet Platform (GIP), a Swiss initiative run by DiploFoundation.
 Learn more about our monthly briefings and local hubs.
 To keep up-to-date with GIP events, subscribe to our mailing list.
 More information at email@example.com.